piyush-551/amazon_scrapper_aditi/README.md

 User enters an ASIN in the search bar and clicks "Search".

 ### Step 2: Backend Processing
-- Backend checks PostgreSQL database for existing data
+- Backend checks database for existing data
 - If found → returns stored original + optimized data
-- If not found → scrapes Amazon product page using Cheerio
+- If not found → scrapes Amazon product page using Cheerio and scrapper api
 - Saves original data to database
 - Returns original data to frontend